tadashi-aikawa/ghostwriter.nvim/README.md

 - [ ] task3
 ```

-Ex (d): Post a new message in the channel.
+Ex d: Post a new message in the channel.

 ```markdown
 C2J10C5MF